seize-the-dave/sustainable-pace/about.md

 permalink: /about-us/
 ---

-Founded in 2016, we provide Agile coaching and workshops to businesses in the UK.
+Sustainable Pace is a lean and agile consultancy offering agile coaching, training and business transformation services in the UK.
 {: .lead}

 ## Who We Are